eurunuela/phd/README.md

-I would like to thank the [Signal Processing in Neuroimaging (SPiN)](https://bcbl.eu/en/research/research-groups/signal-processing-neuroimaging) lab at the [Basque Center on Cognition, Brain and Language (BCBL)](https://bcbl.eu/en) for their support and guidance throughout my PhD and I would like to especially thank my supervisor, [Dr. César Caballero-Gaudes](https://bcbl.eu/en/conocenos/equipo/cesar-caballero-gaudes), for his support and guidance.
+I would like to thank the [Signal Processing in Neuroimaging (SPiN)](https://bcbl.eu/en/research/research-groups/signal-processing-neuroimaging) lab at the [Basque Center on Cognition, Brain and Language (BCBL)](https://bcbl.eu/en) for their support and guidance throughout my PhD and I would like to especially thank my supervisors, [Dr. César Caballero-Gaudes](https://bcbl.eu/en/conocenos/equipo/cesar-caballero-gaudes) and Dr. Miguel Ángel Veganzones, for their support and guidance.

 ## Feedback